 • If you experience any strong emotions, rest in a comfortable position or a restorative pose, such as Child’s Pose or Corpse Pose.

-Frog Pose is a deep hip opener thought to release emotions, especially when you hold it for several minutes and incorporate mindfulness techniques.
+Frog Pose is a deep hip opener believed to release emotions, especially when held for several minutes.
 You can incorporate Mandukasana into a longer yoga routine or add it into a hip-opening sequence.

-1. Improves hip mobility and may ease back pain
+1. May improve hip mobility and may ease back pain

-Frog Pose may alleviate low back tightness, ease sciatica pain, and strengthen the back.
+Yoga poses, like Frog Pose, may alleviate low back tightness and strengthen muscles.
 It’s ideal for people who sit for extended periods, which can cause low back pain or tight hip flexors.

 2. May improve mental and emotional health

-A recent review found that mindfulness-based stress reduction techniques significantly reduce chronic pain, improve quality of life, and boost mental health (1).
+A 2020 review found that mindfulness-based stress reduction techniques, like yoga, significantly reduced chronic pain, improved quality of life, and boosted mental health.

 3. May help diabetes management

-Several yoga practices, including postures, breathing exercises, and meditation, are shown to positively affect type 2 diabetes management by helping regulate blood sugar levels and lowering the risk of complications.
+Several yoga practices, including postures, breathing exercises, and meditation, may help with type 2 diabetes management by regulating blood sugar levels.

-Yoga may help reduce the side effects of work-related stress, including digestive concerns, low back pain, and mood disorders.
+Yoga may also help reduce the side effects of work-related stress, including low back pain.

-One small study found that school principals who participated in a 1-week yoga training program involving lectures, breathing exercises, and postures — including extended Frog Pose — experienced reduced occupational stress and improved health (6).
+A small 2020 study found that school principals who participated in a one-week yoga training program involving lectures, breathing exercises, and postures—including extended Frog Pose—experienced reduced occupational stress and improved health.

-Frog Pose is a deep hip opener suited for intermediate or advanced practitioners, but you can modify the pose to suit your level.
-There are also different variations to try.
+Frog Pose is a deep hip opener suited for intermediate or advanced yoga.
+However, you can modify the pose to suit your level and try different variations.

 To make Frog Pose easier, experiment with one of the following tips: